By iii: Insurance Information Institute

 To get the best value for your car insurance budget, know the facts

-When purchasing an auto policy, it’s important to understand the factors that affect your policy costs and coverage.
+When purchasing a Michigan auto policy, it’s important to understand the factors that affect your policy costs and coverage.
 Unfortunately, there's a lot of bad information that passes for "common wisdom"—here, we separate myth from facts about car insurance.

 Myth 1 – Color determines the price of auto insurance

 It doesn't matter whether your car is “Arrest Me Red” or “Hide In Plain Sight White”—the color doesn’t actually factor into your auto insurance costs.
 The price of your auto policy is based on many factors, such as car make, model, body type, engine size and the age of the vehicle, as well as the car’s sticker price, the cost to repair it, its overall safety record and the likelihood of theft.
 Insurers also take into account the age, driving record and sometimes the credit history of the driver.

 Myth 2 – It costs more to insure your car when you get older